cryptoTaxes/cryptoTaxes/data/usr/demo/input/kraken/ledgers/readme.txt

 Use your ledgers.csv file.

-Include all fields when you export your ledger from kraken
+Include all fields when you export your ledgers from kraken